Michele Roosevelt Edwards: Businesses and private military

-By 2006 it appeared Edwards had been attempting to set up covert military operations in Somalia.
+By 2006, it appeared Edwards had been attempting to set up covert military operations in Somalia.
 In 2007, she advertised her Gulf Security Group to the CIA as having the "singular objective" of fighting terrorism near the Horn of Africa.
 It further said Gulf Security "will enable successful mission outcome without fingerprint, footprint or flag, and provide total deniability."
 The CIA wrote back that the CIA was "not interested in your unsolicited proposal and does not authorize you to take any activities on its behalf."

 In 2008, Edwards and ex-spy Perry Davis presented BlackStar to the American military's counterterrorism program, the CTTSO.
 She said "I'm going to fix Somalia."
 BlackStar received a $200,000 contract to start work, which was later terminated for noncompliance.

 Another business proposal from Edwards was named Archangel.
 She said it was an "Agency Front", meaning affiliated with the CIA.

 She disavowed any involvement with private military or covert operations including these ventures in 2010.

 Piracy

 She negotiated on behalf of the MV Faina, being held hostage during the height of Somali piracy in the 2000s.
-The Ukrainians complained to then-Secretary of State Hillary Clinton in a diplomatic cable, later released by WikiLeaks, that Edwards had "absolutely no authority from the owner of the vessel".
+The Ukrainians complained to then-Secretary of State Hillary Clinton in a leaked diplomatic cable that Edwards had "absolutely no authority from the owner of the vessel".
 At the time she boasted that she planned on negotiating the release of all 17 ships being held by pirates.
 Despite her claims, the Faina piracy was resolved without signs of her effort.

 She also negotiated for the MV Sirius Star.

 In 2010 Edwards told William McNulty that she was involved in negotiating the release of Paul and Rachel Chandler, who were captured on their yacht.
 Edwards also took credit for the release in 2013.

 Organic Solutions

-By 2010 Edwards was promoting "The Organic Solutions" or ORGSOL, a company with "intellectual property of ... business verticals to implement developmental commerce".
+By 2010, Edwards was promoting "The Organic Solutions" or ORGSOL, a company with "intellectual property of ... business verticals to implement developmental commerce".
 It included proposals for Oasis Bank and Oasis Airways.
 Edwards and Sharif Sheikh Ahmed created the Oasis Foundation for Hope.
 Edwards said she has invested millions of dollars in the R&D.

 The system fell apart, despite being "cleared by the DoD and the [CIA]", further stating "Sometimes the government can't get things done, and they have come to see us.
 I can't say more than that.
 Some things just shouldn't be talked about."

 In 2010, according to the United Nations Security Council, Somali officials arrested and subsequently expelled her from Somaliland.